 But it wasn’t until in 1987 that the term “virtual reality” was born.
 During this time, several types of VR technology made it to the market, but none of them were successful.
 In retrospective, one could say that there were three reasons why this technology was still not ready to be commercialized.
 For one, these products were very expensive, ranging from $9000 to $49000 – crazy, right?
 There would be no reason whatsoever for an individual consumer to buy such a gadget for entertainment purposes, unless he/she lives in 5th Ave. or Park Ave.
 Such prices would make sense only for industry uses, but these types of VRs were designed exclusively for entertainment and gaming purposes.

 As with every other new technology, the challenge is to optimize the balance of production and price.
 Because, truth to be told, no technology is truly useful to humanity – or even nonexistent for the mass – until it is made affordable to the average consumer.
 Think about the PC, smart TV, smartphone and so many more.
 A technology comes to life (in reality) and fulfills its function only when it is mass produced.

-Now, A Peek to the Best VR Headsets in 2019
+Now, A Peek at the Best VR Headsets in 2019

 Today, there are three main types of VR headsets: the mobile VR, where you have to own a smartphone and put it in the headset, like the Samsung Gear VR (basically your phone is the main piece of tech in this case); the tethered VR headsets, which have to be connected to the PC (or laptop) like the Oculus Rift, and finally the standalone VR headsets – the first of which to be developed was Facebook’s Oculus Go.